Health and wellness touch each of us differently. This is one person’s story.

 Lie #3: “I don’t need help.
 I’m fine.”

-Recovering from bipolar took longer than my previous recoveries.
+Recovering from bipolar disorder took longer than my previous recoveries.
 I took more medications, had more symptoms to manage, and felt like I didn’t know where to start.

 I stayed in a psychiatric hospital for over two weeks to stabilize my condition.
 My father asked if he should come visit from Las Vegas.
 I told him no, that I didn’t need his help, I was doing fine.